juicysteak7/rusthw2/README.md

 (Note that, as explained in the Background section above, the plaintext msg is just a 32-bit unsigned integer.
 No strings are involved in this assignment.)

 # Project Notes
-I started the logic behind this before I knew how to create a library so most of the development went into the main file, then was transfered once I learned how to make a library.
+I started the logic for this assignment before I knew how to create a library so most of the development went into the main file, then was transfered once I learned how to make a library.

 That being said that added more headache than I would have liked, given this assignment was focused on building a library I should have done that research initially.